 First and foremost, the best texture undoubtedly comes from using a mixture of meat.
 Beef, veal and pork are fantastic.
 But, for a bit more flavour, I actually love to use lamb, veal and pork.

 In addition to the combination of meats, I recommend adding a small amount of baking soda to the mixture.
 The baking soda acts as tenderizer and results in a much fluffier texture.
-I picked up this trick from my father-in-law who makes a Romanian version of meatballs in tomato sauce called Chiftelute Marinate (pronounced keef-te-lutse ma-ree-nah-teh).
+I picked up this trick from my father-in-law who makes a Romanian version of meatballs in tomato sauce called Chiftelute Marinate (pronounced keef-te-lutse ma-ree-nah-teh), for which there’s a recipe in my cookbook.
 I also like to use almond flour, which acts as a substitute for traditional breadcrumbs.
 The almond flour absorbs some of the moisture as the meatballs cook in the red sauce.

 These Whole30 meatballs in red sauce do need a bit of time to cook, but good things come to those who wait (even if it’s impatiently).
 If you think about it, ground meat, particularly beef, is often made from tougher cuts like shoulder.
 These cuts require longer cooking times to break down the intramuscular fibres in the meat.
 When the meat is ground, these same rules apply.
 Sure, you can get away with cooking them for less time, but I strongly recommend cooking them for at least 90 minutes.